Geontech/docker-redhawk-swarm/README.md

 To deploy the Redhawk application, execute the following command from the terminal of the <b>Swarm Manager</b>:

-    $ docker stack deploy -c redhawk.yml redhawk
+    $ docker stack deploy -c rh.yml rh

 The terminal will print messages with the names of the Docker resources that it has created.
 It should look something like this:

-    Creating network redhawk_default
+    Creating network rh_sdrnet
-    Creating service redhawk_omniserver
+    Creating service rh_omniserver
-    Creating service redhawk_domain
+    Creating service rh_domain
-    Creating service redhawk_gpp
+    Creating service rh_gpp
-    Creating service redhawk_visualizer
+    Creating service rh_visualizer

 The Redhawk application is now deployed as a Docker Stack on your Docker Swarm!
 To view the Containers and the Swarm Nodes on which they were deployed, execute the following command:

-    $ docker stack ps redhawk
+    $ docker stack ps rh

 To have a visual perspective of the Docker Containers and Swarm Nodes, open a web browser and navigate to http://`<ip_address>`:8080/ , using the `<ip_address>` from the Swarm Manager from above.
 You are now ready to implement SDR waveforms in your distributed computing Redhawk application!

+## Developing in the Redhawk application

+A separate Docker Compose file exists for launching the Redhawk IDE, meaning that a separate Docker Stack will be created for the IDE.
+Although the Stack is separate, it still shares the same volume and network created by the `rh.yml` file.
+Therefore, the `rhide.yml` file <b>must</b> be deployed after the `rh.yml` file.

+To deploy the Redhawk IDE, execute the following commands from the terminal of the <b>Swarm Manager</b>:

+    $ export USER_ID=$(id -u)
+    $ docker stack deploy -c rhide.yml rhide

+The first command sets up an environmental variable used by the `rhide.yml` file, and the second command launches the IDE on the Swarm Manager and exports its display to that machine.

+> Note: Closing the Redhawk IDE window does not remove the Docker Stack.
+After closing the IDE window, you must remove the Stack using the `docker stack rm rhide` command before deploying `rhide.yml` again.

 ## Stopping the Redhawk application

+If you deployed the Docker Stack that drives the Redhawk IDE, you <b>must</b> remove it before removing the base Redhawk application.
+Execute the following commands in the terminal of the Swarm Manager to stop the Redhawk IDE Docker Stack:

+    $ docker stack rm rhide

-To stop the Docker Stack that drives the Redhawk application, execute the following command in the terminal of the Swarm Manager:
+To stop the Docker Stack that drives the Redhawk application, execute the following commands in the terminal of the Swarm Manager:

-    $ docker stack rm redhawk
+    $ docker stack rm rh

 ## Stopping the Docker Swarm

-To kill the entire Docker Swarm, execute the following command from the terminal of the Swarm Manager:
+To kill the entire Docker Swarm and disconnect all Workers, execute the following command from the terminal of the Swarm Manager:

     $ docker swarm leave --force

-To leave the Swarm from a Worker, execute the command above from the terminal of the Swarm Worker without the `--force` switch:
+To leave the Swarm from an individual Worker, execute the command above from the terminal of the Swarm Worker without the `--force` switch:

     $ docker swarm leave